hirsimaki-markus/boolshit/readme.md

 Consider this project as a practical joke, and academic curiosity, a piece tangible eccentricity.
 A work of art if you will.
 With that out of the way, motivations;

 * Curiosity, which Maybe killed the cat.
-* Academic exercise, that May-e was on the subject of tedium.
+* Academic exercise, that Maybe was on the subject of tedium.
 * Madness, to which there Maybe was a method.

 # Technical